-- a) If stop is performed by the module control, the test campaign ends, i.e., all test components and the module control disappear from the module state. - b) If the stop is executed by the MTC, all parallel test components and the MTC stop execution.
+a) If stop is performed by the module control, the test campaign ends, i.e., all test components and the module control disappear from the module state.
+This is semantically similar to the execution of a kill statement by the module control.

+- b) If the stop is executed by the MTC, the test case ends.
+All parallel test components and the MTC stop and are removed from the test system.
 The global test case verdict is updated and pushed onto the value stack of the module control.
-Finally, control is given back to the module control and the MTC terminates. - c) If the stop is executed by a test component, the global test case verdict TC-VERDICT and the global DONE list are updated.
-Then the component disappears completely from the module.
+Control is given back to the module control.
+This is semantically similar to the execution of a kill statement by the MTC. - c) If the stop is executed by a test component, the global test case verdict TC-VERDICT and the global DONE list are updated.
+If the test component is created with an alive clause, the status of the component is set to BLOCKED and it may be started again.
+Otherwise, the component is removed from the test system.

-The flow graph segment <stop-exec-stmt> in Figure 129 describes the execution of the stop statement.
+The flow graph segment <stop-exec-stmt> in Figure 128 describes the execution of the stop statement.

-Figure 129/Z.143 - Flow graph segment <stop-exec-stmt>
+Figure 128 - Flow graph segment <stop-exec-stmt>

-9.50.1 Flow graph segment <stop-control>
+9.50.1 Void